amd/ryzen-ai-documentation/docs/inst.rst

 |
 |

-Note: If you see the "Windows could not verify the digital signature of this driver" error message, follow `this tutorial <https://pureinfotech.com/disable-driver-signature-enforcement-windows-11/>`_ to disable signature checking.

 To enable the development and deployment of IPU-based inference on the client device, you must have the following software installed, along with their minimum versions.

 .. list-table::